 - A NYSE-listed U.S. company must hold regularly scheduled executive sessions where participants are limited to non-management directors.
-While we are not required to hold such sessions under the Companies Act, the SMFG Corporate Governance Guideline provides that our outside directors, who are neither executive directors, executive corporate officers nor employees, will endeavor to exchange information and develop a shared awareness among them regarding matters relating to the corporate governance Guideline further provides, as a concrete way of exchanging information and developing this shared awareness, that outside directors may hold meetings that only outside directors may attend, as necessary. - A NYSE-listed U.S. company must generally obtain shareholder approval with respect to any equity compensation plan, subject to limited exemptions.
+While we are not required to hold such sessions under the Companies Act, the SMFG Corporate Governance Guideline provides that our outside directors, who are neither executive directors, executive corporate officers nor employees, will endeavor to exchange information and develop a shared awareness among them regarding matters relating to the corporate governance and business of SMBC Group from an independent and objective standpoint.
+The SMFG Corporate Governance Guideline further provides, as a concrete way of exchanging information and developing this shared awareness, that outside directors may hold meetings that only outside directors may attend, as necessary. - A NYSE-listed U.S. company must generally obtain shareholder approval with respect to any equity compensation plan, subject to limited exemptions.
 Under the Companies Act, companies with three statutory committees such as us are not required to obtain shareholder approval with respect to equity compensation plans.
 In this case, the compensation committee is required to establish policies in regard to the determination of the compensation of the directors and corporate executive officers, including stock compensation plans that utilize restricted stock, and determines the compensation of the individual directors and corporate executive officers in accordance with such policies.
 For details of the equity compensation plan introduced by us, see "Item 6.E.
 Share Ownership."